mrcashcash/chatbot-ui/README.md

 npm i
 ```

-**3. Provide OpenAI API Key**
+**3. Provide API Key**

-Create a .env.local file in the root of the repo with your OpenAI API Key:
+Create a .env.local file in the root of the repo with your API Key:

 ```bash
 OPENAI_API_KEY=YOUR_KEY
 ```

-> You can set `OPENAI_API_HOST` where access to the official OpenAI host is restricted or unavailable, allowing users to configure an alternative host for their specific needs.
+> You can set another OpenAI Host by modifying ```main/utils/app/const.ts```.
+By default, it is set to 'https://api.openai.com'.

 > Additionally, if you have multiple OpenAI Organizations, you can set `OPENAI_ORGANIZATION` to specify one.